BigSoftVideo/DOTE/dotebase.md

 The Colour Swatch Manager has two sections:
 1. The top shows the colour wheel, HEX/RGB numbers and the options to create/edit a Preset.
-2. The bottom lists the Default Colours and the Swatch Presets, as well as any Colours/Presets in relevant DOTEspaces, Projects and Transcripts.
+2. The bottom lists the Default Colours and the Swatch Presets, as well as any Colours/Presets in relevant Projects and Transcripts.

 Colour Presets are created and edited only in _DOTEbase_.
-In DOTE, those that are available are displayed for each Transcript or for a Project.
+In _DOTE_, those that are available (because they were created in _DOTEbase_) are displayed for each Transcript or for a Project.
 They can be applied to a Transcript Clip.

 ### Editing and deleting Transcript Clips